urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

       }

 Abstract classes
-  Cannot be instatiated, but instead define properties and methods that a group of classes inheriting from them must contain Abstract class methods can be abstract methods or define a default implementation,
+  Cannot be instantiated, but instead define properties and methods that a group of classes inheriting from them must contain Abstract class methods can be abstract methods or define a default implementation,
-    that can be later overriden in inherited classes with the @Override annotation Abstract class can be empty
+    that can be later overridden in inherited classes with the @Override annotation Abstract class can be empty
   Child of abstract class must implement the parent's abstract method Abstract method must not be implemented in parent class